 substance abuse.
 It's good to pinpoint why your

 underarms might be perspiring so much.

-In any case, you don't necessarily have to get an invasive
+In any case, you don't necessarily have to have an invasive

 operation.
 In addition to cutting out caffeine or other